List of Akame ga Kill! characters: Henter

 A survivor of the Ban tribe who is good at fighting with knives.
 Chelsea tricked him by proclaiming heself as another survivor of his tribe in order to give him surprise attack.
 After that, Tatsumi finshed him.

 Rokugou

 A former general serving the Empire before his attempt at defection resulted for him being killed.
 He has powerful strength that he can easily break a rock with his whip.
 He fights with technique called 'Earth Shaker', which is used by striking the ground with his whip.
 He was killed again by Najenda by making him hit by Death Tagool's beam attack.

 Death Tagool

-A danger beast puppet classified as Super-Class.
-It's energy blast attack is really powerful.
+A danger beast puppet classified as Super-Class because of its energy blast atack.
 It was latter destroyed by Susanoo.

 Kaiser Frog

 A danger beast puppet attacks with long tongue.
-It has incredibly strong stomach acid that can dissolve anything it swallow.
+It has strong stomach acid that can dissolve anything it swallow.
 It managed to swallow Mine but Mine destroyed it by shooting Kaiser Frog from inside.